Skip to main content

 Yes.
 A PTE that will be making the election to be liable for and pay the PTE-E tax must make estimated tax payments.

-No. The election to pay PTE-E tax is made when the PTE-E tax return is filed.
+No. The election to participate in the PTE-E Tax is made when the PTE-E Tax return (Form OR-21) is filed by the due date including extensions.

 The PTE may owe underpayment interest when it files the PTE-E tax return.